 Atlanta’s new multipurpose stadium, Mercedes-Benz Stadium, features transparent views of the city and a retractable, mechanized roof allowing for both indoor and outdoor events.
 A 360-degree scoreboard is integrated into the roof structure allowing for more creative content without impeding sightlines.
 The team’s commitment to sustainability and quality design is illustrated throughout the facility, which achieved the highest level of LEED Certification: Platinum.

-Kimley-Horn provided civil engineering services including site design, green infrastructure, extensive utility relocations for the urban infill site, and coordination with review agencies.
-The state-of-the-art stadium embraces many sustainable features in design, construction, and operation and is targeting LEED Platinum Certification.
+Kimley-Horn provided civil engineering services for this urban infill site, including site design, green infrastructure, extensive utility relocations, and coordination with multiple review agencies.

 The team also provided structural design services for the elevated plaza structure that serves as a pedestrian thoroughfare, connecting the stadium with the viaduct street level, the Falcons Landing International Plaza, and the adjacent parking.
 Additionally, structural design services were provided for a pedestrian bridge connecting the parking deck with the stadium concourse level, a 1.2-million-gallon underground detention vault, a 680,000-gallon above-grade rainwater cistern, site retaining walls, and crash-tested high-speed vehicular barriers, creating a secure zone around the stadium.